 Vanport Township did not “officially” come into existence until 1970.
 Prior to then, the area was known as Borough Township.
-Borough Township had been established since 1804 when it was laid out in size and boundaries to be identical to its neighbor, the Borough of Beaver.
+Borough Township had been established in 1804 when it was laid out in size and boundaries to be identical to its neighbor, the Borough of Beaver.

-The name Vanport had been used unofficially since the earliest days of the area, an ode to former United States President Martin Van Buren.
+The name Vanport had been used unofficially since the earliest days of the area; an ode to former United States President Martin Van Buren.

 Fun Facts about Vanport: